6 CRR-NY 201-6.4NY-CRR

 (g) Permit shield.

-(2) Nothing herein shall preclude the department from revising or revoking the permit pursuant to Part 621 of this Title, or from exercising its summary abatement authority, or alter or affect the following:
+(2) Nothing herein shall preclude the department from modifying or revoking the permit pursuant to Part 621 of this Title, or from exercising its summary abatement authority, or alter or affect the following:

 (i) the ability of the department to seek to bring suit on behalf of the State of New York, or the administrator to seek to bring suit on behalf of the United States, to immediately restrain any person causing or contributing to pollution presenting an imminent and substantial endangerment to public health, welfare or the environment to stop the emission of air pollutants causing or contributing to such pollution;